ethan605/react-native-zero/README.md

 `react-native-zero` is a template / boilerplate / starting-kit to help developers initialize new React Native projects a most robust & cleanest way.

+## Why I have to use this?

+You might get familiar with some other boilerplate tools out there, and this project isn't desire to change your habits.
+Just consider it's another way to start your new & awesome React Native app, which do the most of boring tasks automatically & highly configurable.

+## What is already contained in this project?

-3rd party packages will be integrated in your newly created project:
+These are 3rd party packages that will also be integrated in your newly created project:

 * `lodash` (`^4.17.4`)
 * `react-native-code-push` (`^1.17.0-beta`)